 Amazingly, they did that, and even more amazingly, Ms. Yolen wrote back . . . from Scotland . . . diplomatically suggesting that I might like to join the Society of Children's Book Writers and Illustrators . . ..

 I did, and still am a member.
 The SCBWI taught me how much I didn't know about writing and illustrating for children, how badly I wanted to learn, and inspired me to share what knowledge I had.
 It provided a whole world of encouragement for staying open, vulnerable—creative!

 I'm shy in crowds but co-created/ran three SCBWI events with author/illustrator Carol Heyer—and even spoke in front of nearly 200 people without crying at a Writers' Day conference.
-My illustrations were published with the help of longtime rep, Ann Remen-Willis: five non-fiction trade books, countless educational books, and many illustrations in Ladybug, Spider, and Highlights magazines.
+My illustrations were published with the help of longtime rep, now retired, Ann Remen-Willis: five non-fiction trade books, countless educational books, and many illustrations in Ladybug, Spider, and Highlights magazines.

 Okay, children’s illustration—check!
 I want to do more, but bravery's already there.
 Writing’s been my last holdout.
 Fear and necessity squeezed writing into the spaces between freelance work and family.
 I’ve only had three children's poems published.
 Lots was written, but almost no submitting.

 It’s taken decades of experimentation, revisions, and critique group friends’ advice to write at what I’m hoping is at a professional level in a way that resonates with children.
 I love writing, even the frustrating parts.
 It unscrambles my brain, makes me laugh, and fills my heart.

 Now that I’m semi-retired, I get to write.
 And submit.
 I’m no longer closeted.
 I'm coming out.